I’ve just adopted a new pet! What should I do?

 It’s time to Clear those Shelters.
 Dr. Stephanie Beardsley of Central Texas Veterinary Specialty & Emergency Hospital joined us in the studio with Buckeye to give us some great tips for what to do when we adopt a new family pet.
 Central Texas Veterinary Specialty & Emergency Hospital provides referral services in Surgery, Internal Medicine, Allergy & Dermatology, Neurology, Rehabilitation & Conditioning, Canine Sports Therapy, and Emergency Care.
 All departments of Central Texas Veterinary Specialty & Emergency Hospital interact together to provide your pet with the best care possible in a “team approach” partnered with your family veterinarian.
-Central Texas Veterinary Specialty & Emergency Hospital is located in Round Rock and South Austin.
+Central Texas Veterinary Specialty & Emergency Hospital is located at 4434 Frontier Trail in Austin, Texas and 301 Chisholm Trail in Round Rock, Texas.
 Find them at ctvsh.com or call them at 512-892-9038.

 Sponsored by Central Texas Veterinary Specialty & Emergency Hospital.
 Opinions expressed by guests on this program are solely those of the guest(s) and are not endorsed by this television station.